-The Green River is not only one of the major waterways of the Rocky Mountain west, it is also Pinedale's agricultural lifeline, recreational crown jewel, and the basis of most of the region's early history.
+The Green River, a major tributary (and some say, the true source) of the great Colorado River system, is born from the meltwater of Pinedale, Wyoming’s Wind River Mountains.
+From Green River Lakes, the Green River runs 730 miles to join Colorado deep in Utah’s Canyonlands National Park.
+The Green River is not only one of the major waterways of the Rocky Mountain West, but it is also Pinedale’s agricultural lifeline, the recreational crown jewel, and the basis of most of the region’s early history.

 History of the Green River